Vishnu8305/STM32_pushbutton/README.md

 2. Open the project in STM32CubeIDE.
 3. Compile and flash the code to your STM32 microcontroller.
 4. Test the push button functionality by either pressing a button or connecting the pin to GND or VCC.

----

-Feel free to edit the code for your specific needs or hardware configuration.
-Contributions and improvements are welcome!

----

-This README should guide new users through the basic setup, functionality, and how to modify the project.
-Let me know if you'd like further changes!